joehrz/PhotoPi/photopack/main_system/README.md

 # PhotoPi: Main System (Control & GUI)

-This directory contains the source code for the main control system of PhotoPi, which runs on a user's primary computer (Control PC).
+This directory contains the source code for the main control system of PhotoPi, which runs on a user's primary computer.
 It provides a Graphical User Interface (GUI) for managing the image acquisition process, controlling the Raspberry Pi, and handling captured data.

 For a general overview of the entire PhotoPi project, please see the [main README.md](../../README.md).